jooby-project/jooby/md/mvc-routes.md

    }
 ```

-As you might already noticed, Jooby uses the method param name and binded it to the request param.
+As you might already noticed, Jooby uses the method param name and bind it to the request param.
 If you want explicit mapping and/or the req param isn't a valid Java identifier:

 ```java
    @GET